 - This error appears when there are network issues, browser issues, or problems with the page itself

-If you see this message when trying to load only certain web sites or pages, it’s highly likely that there are issues with that particular site or page you are trying to visit.
+If you see this message when trying to load only certain websites or pages, it’s highly likely that there are issues with that particular site or page you are trying to visit.

-If you experience Safari’s message a problem occurred with this webpage
+If you experience Safari’s message, a problem occurred with this web page

 FOLLOW ALL STEPS IN ORDER, ONE AFTER THE OTHER

-- Clear your browser’s history and web site data by going to Settings > Safari > Clear History and Website Data
+- Clear your browser’s history and website data by going to Settings > Safari > Clear History and Website Data

 - Reset your network settings by going to Settings > General > Reset > Reset Network Settings

-- Restart your device
+- Restart your iOS device

 - Drag the slider to turn your device completely off

-- On an iPhone 7 or iPhone 7 Plus: Press and hold both the Sleep/Wake and Volume Down buttons for at least ten seconds, until you see the Apple logo
+- For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-Additional Tips for Safari error message a problem occurred with this webpage
+Additional Tips for Safari error message a problem occurred with this web page

 Check that your Date and Time is correct

 If not, update it.
 If it is correct, try toggling OFF and then back ON Set Automatically.
 Wait 10-20 seconds between toggling OFF and then back ON.